Kevin-Kuruvilla/MessageDecoderApp/README.md

 - Execute `__init__.py` to start the application.

 ## Acknowledgements
-- This project with in collaboration with [Jason Jee](https://github.com/jjeeeeee) who made the encryption and decryption algorithms in this project.
+- This project was in collaboration with [Jason Jee](https://github.com/jjeeeeee) who made the encryption and decryption algorithms in this project.